 - Right-click with your mouse on a highlighted column and select Column Width in the pop-up menu.

 - In the Column Width window, enter the desired width and click OK.

-Tip: Using the steps above, you can set the width of multiple columns to be the same.
+Using the steps above, set the width of multiple columns to be the same.

 Adjust the height of a spreadsheet row

-To adjust the height of a row in a spreadsheet program like Microsoft Excel, move the mouse in-between the row header (on the far left side of a row) until a double arrow is shown.
-Once the arrow is visible, click and drag the mouse down or up to increase or decrease the row height.
+To adjust the height of a spreadsheet row, move the mouse cursor between the row headers until the cursor changes to a vertical double-sided arrow.
+Once the arrow is visible, click-and-drag the mouse down or up to increase or decrease the row height.

-For example, to increase the height of the "1" row, move the mouse to the line that separates the "1" and "2" row, then click and drag that line down or up.
+For example, to increase the height of row "1," move the mouse pointer to the line separating row "1" and "2," then click-and-drag it down or up.
 Once the row is tall enough, let go of the mouse button.

 You can also change the height of one or more rows by following the steps below.